phatnhse/android-container/README.md

 I won't go too detail about architecture defination but focus more on improving the stability and perfomance of Android Emulator when perfoming UI tests.

-### Auto select right Emulator Arch
+### Ability to run UI Test on any host machine
-The script below simply checks if host system supports Hardware Accelerator and KVM.
-If the answer is yes, there you go, x86 Emulator.
-If it is not, let's go with ARM Emulator then.
+The script below simply checks whether host system supports Hardware Accelerator and KVM to run x86 emulator rather than ARM.

 ```shell
   cpu_support_hardware_acceleration=$(grep -cw ".*\(vmx\|svm\).*" /proc/cpuinfo)